LukeVergone/LukeVergone/README.md

 👋 Hi, I’m @LukeVergone\
-🌱 I’m currently learning python, C#, SQL and general coding/programming principles.\
+🌱 Currently learning python, C#, SQL and general programming principles and skills.\
-💞️ I’m looking to collaborate on anything i'm able to at this stage.
-I'm still learning the basics.\
 😄 Pronouns: He/Him
 <!---
 LukeVergone/LukeVergone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.